Division

 should provide specific goal statements related to challenging local, state,

-of the plan should describe the action steps that will address the
+of the plan should describe the action steps that will address each of the specific goals of your district

 plan.
 The following four essential elements and their related